AI Marking and Feedback: A Teacher's Guide [2026]Teacher using AI-powered marking tools to provide feedback on student work

 AI feedback is instant, consistent and impersonal.
 Teacher feedback is slower, variable and deeply contextual.
 Both have value, and the research suggests they work best in combination (Hattie and Timperley, 2007).

 The most effective model is what researchers call "AI-first, teacher-last" feedback (Kasneci et al., 2023).
 The AI generates an initial response.
-The teacher reviews it, removes anything inaccurate, adds personal context, and decides what the pupil sees.
+The teacher reviews it, removes anything inaccurate, adds personal context, and decides what the learner sees.
 This takes less time than writing feedback from scratch but produces something better than either teacher or AI could manage alone.

 The Feedback Quality Framework